 Make sure that each student has written their name on the test book and answer document.

-Instructions for Administering Section 1 of Grades 6-8 and High School Mathematics
+Instructions for Administering Section 1

 Using the Section Tabs on the edge of the page, open your test book to the first page of Section 1 and follow along while I read the directions.